-The author of this little gem of a book described herself as a ‘self absorbed artist’ before her partner brought home a kitten and introduced her to feline guardianship.
-DelMonte soon found herself falling in love and starting a 20-year journey of not only sharing her life and and heart with cats, but exploring and living the principles of Japanese Zen practice.
+The author of this little gem of a book described herself as a ‘self-absorbed artist’ before her partner brought home a kitten and introduced her to feline guardianship.
+DelMonte soon found herself falling in love and starting a 20-year journey of not only sharing her life and heart with cats but exploring and living the principles of Japanese Zen practice.

 Poetic, touching and illustrated with evocative line drawings, this book is a delight.

 ––Animal Wellness Magazine, October 2012

 This book is about the relationship between animals and humans and about the human condition as it relates to the animal condition.
 The reader holds hands with life and death, simultaneously, through the authors struggle to accept and believe in the eternal soul of all things, especially the soul of those beings that are held dear.
 After reading this book, I was left with a feeling of lightness.
 There is enough grace in its pages to allow the reader to let go of old pains, guilts and to accept one's human condition while trying to do better in our relationships to all things large and small.
 The Zen teachings are apparent, though through the storyline, which is much more easily apprehended than advice about how to "be here now" or various treatise on mindfulness.
 The authors foray into the meaning and practice of simplicity gives a hopeful message to those of us who have cluttered minds and too fast lives.
 So, if you'd like to slow down and smell the flowers, this book will be both helpful and enjoyable...and you don't have to be "cat person" to enjoy or understand its teachings.

 Each chapter includes a quote and also a drawing of the author's cats.
 The drawings alone are worth the price; even though the author abandoned visual art, formally, her ability to capture her animal mates is uncanny.
 The drawings deserve a book of their own!
 A lovely book--well worth reading.

 ––Yvonne L. Westbrook, MFT